andrewacashner/hearingfaithms/chapters/chapter-2.md

-order for our minds to reach God, since nothing is more sublime than God, our mind needs to be pulled away from everything that pertains to the senses---something that we, in this natural life, do not have the capacity to do."
-[@Catholic:Catechismus1614, 18: "Nam vt mens nostra ad Deum, quo nihil est sublimius, perueniat, necesse est eam omnino à sensibus abstractam esse: cuius rei facultatem in hac vita naturaliter non habemus."]
+order for our minds to reach God, since nothing is more sublime than God, our mind needs to be pulled away from everything that pertains to the senses---something that we, in this natural life, do not have the capacity to do" [@Catholic:Catechismus1614, 18: "Nam vt mens nostra ad Deum, quo nihil est sublimius, perueniat, necesse est eam omnino à sensibus abstractam esse: cuius rei facultatem in hac vita naturaliter non habemus."].
 Faith thus means being empowered by God's grace to go beyond the senses, to reach "the assurance of things not seen" (Heb.
 XX). <!--- citation -->